A Linear Time Algorithm for the $3$-neighbour Traveling Salesman Problem on Halin graphs and extensions: Complexity of -neighbour TSP on Halin graphs

+A path in the planar embedding $H=T\cup C$ of a Halin graph is called a \emph{candidate paths} if its consecutive edges are cofacial.
+A candidate path with $k$-edges is called a \emph{candidate $k$-path}.
+Note that only candidate paths can be subpaths of a tour but it is possible that there are candidate paths that are not part of a tour.

+\begin{corollary} Let $H=T\cup C$ be a planar embedding of a Halin graph and $e$ be a specified edge of $H$.
+Then, $H$ has at most $k\cdot2^{k-1}$ candidate $k$-paths containing $e$. \end{corollary}

+\begin{proof} Consider extending $e$, if necessary in either directions in $H$, to a candidate $k$-path $P$.
+For a given end point of a sub path of $P$, say vertex $u$, by Theorem~\ref{t3}, there are only two possible edges incident on $u$, which may belong to $P$.
+Thus, there are at most $2^{k-1}$ candidate $k$-paths when the position of $e$ is fixed.
+Since $e$ can take any of the $k$ positions in a candidate $k$-path, there are at most $k\cdot 2^{k-1}$ candidate $k$-paths containing $e$. \end{proof}

+As an immediate consequence of Corollary~\ref{cor:kpaths}, we have an upper bound of $2^{n-2}$ on the number of Hamiltonian cycles in a Halin graph.
+To see this, let $r$ be the number of Hamiltonian cycles in $H$.
+From each such cycle, we can generate $n$ distinct Hamiltonian paths (candidate $(n-1)$-paths) by ejecting an edge.
+Repeating this for all Hamiltonian cycles in $H$, we get $rn$ candidate $(n-1)$-paths and all these paths are distinct.
+Hence $r n$ is a lower bound on the number of candidate $(n-1)$-paths in $H$.
+By Corollary~\ref{cor:kpaths}, $(n-1)2^{n-2}$ is an upper bound on the number of candidate $(n-1)$-paths in $H$.
+Thus, $r n \leq (n-1)2^{n-2}$ and hence $r\leq \frac{n-1}{n}2^{n-2}\leq 2^{n-2}$.

-From Corollary ~\ref{cor:kpaths}, it is clear that the number of quadratic costs which are relevant is bounded above by $2^{k-2}\cdot |V(G)|=O(n)$ for any fixed $k$.
+Noting that there are at most $2(n-1)$ edges in $H$ and that the number of quadratic costs which are relevant is the number of candidate $k$-paths, it follows from Corollary~\ref{cor:kpaths}, that the number of quadratic costs which are relevant is bounded above by $k\cdot 2^{k}\cdot (n-1)=O(n)$ for any fixed $k$ and $O(n^{t+2})$ if $k\leq t\log n$.

-Since the interior nodes of $H$ form a tree, it is clear that any face of $H$ must contain an outer edge.
-Moreover, the following corollary will prove useful.

-\begin{corollary} If $H$ is embedded in the plane such that it is planar and $C$ defines the outer face, for any outer edge $e$ which is contained in the outer face and face $F_e$, every tour which does not contain $e$ must contain all other edges in $F_e$. \end{corollary}
+Note that any face of $H$ must contain an outer edge.
+Moreover, the following Corollary will prove useful. \begin{corollary} If $H$ is embedded in the plane such that it is planar and $C$ defines the outer face, for any outer edge $e$ which is contained in the outer face and face $F_e$, every tour which does not contain $e$ must contain all other edges of $F_e$. \end{corollary}